Blog

 Verification Methods

 Verification methods are essential for ensuring the authenticity of credentials.
 They vary in complexity and application, tailored to suit different verification needs.
+These are the methods that are most important:

 Manual Verification Techniques